monaxov/acadia/README.md

 ### Usage

-Ok, assume we already have values x and y for  plotting, the first thing that we do  is calling   Shape's constructor taking  x and y as arguments.
+Assume we already have values x and y for  plotting, the first thing that we do  is calling   Shape's constructor taking  x and y as arguments.
 Also it has  an optional parameter "mode", which determins the length of each segment of our plot and consequently it final "appearance".
 There are two valid   options: 'fast' (10 milliseconds) and 'slow' (50 milliseconds).
 Default is 'fast'.
 Then we can add one or whatever number is needed sets of coordinates so we have several shapes through a single object.